afterroe_logo_rgb

 If my state won’t ban all abortions, what are the limits to abortion?

-Because Utah has a “trigger law” banning almost all abortions that would go into effect immediately after Roe, Utah’s other, lesser limitations and regulations currently in their law on abortion would no longer be necessary.
+Because Utah has a “trigger law” banning almost all abortions, Utah’s other, lesser limitations and regulations on abortion are no longer necessary.
+Utah Code Ann. § 76-7a-201.

 Are there any exceptions to those limitations placed on abortion?